shipyardapp/Shipyard-Documentation/docs/reference/notifications.md

 ## Additional Notes

 1. Notifications can only be sent via email.
 No other messaging platforms are supported at this time.
-2. Emails provided do not have to have access to Shipyard to receive a notification.
+2. Emails provided do not have to have access to Platform to receive a notification.
 3. Notification settings are the same for every user that is listed.
 4. Notifications are only sent for 2 different event types.
 These event types cannot be changed at the moment.
 5. Notifications are only applied at the Vessel and Fleet level.
 You cannot subscribe to notifications for a Blueprint \(and therefore all dependent Vessels\).